barrowclift/badmusichertz/_posts/2016-09-12-the-suburbs.markdown

 ---
 layout: post

-use-blurred-background: True
 album-name: "the-suburbs"
 album-art-hidden-text: "Another all-time favorite album cover of mine.
-It looks as if it was printed on a local newspaper, it gives the album’s packaging a sense of purposeful cheapness and disposability."
+It looks as if it was printed in a local newspaper, it gives the album’s packaging a sense of purposeful cheapness and disposability."

 primary-color: "#A7BFB9"
 secondary-color: "#DBD1C1"
+blurred-background: True

 title: "The Suburbs"
 author: "Marc Barrowclift"